Samallll/TimesZone/README.md

 - User-friendly interface for seamless navigation.
 - Backed by the robust functionality of Spring Boot.

-### User-side Features
-- **Shop Products:**
-    - Explore and shop from a diverse collection of watches.

-- **Authentication:**
-    - Create an account with email OTP validation or log in using email/password or OTP.

-- **Password Management:**
-    - Forgot password?
-Reset it via OTP sent to the registered email ID.
-    - Change user details, including password, in the user profile section.

-- **Wishlist and Referral:**
-    - Add products to the wishlist for future purchases.
-    - Share referral codes via email to earn rewards credited to the wallet.

-- **Address Management:**
-    - View, add, and delete addresses with soft delete functionality.

-- **Order Management:**
-    - View orders, download invoices, cancel, and return orders based on the order status.
-    - Purchase products using available coupons for discounts.
-    - Payment Methods: Choose between Cash on Delivery, Razorpay and Wallet for secure and convenient payments.

 ## Technologies Used
 - **Backend:** Spring Boot
 - **Database:** MySQL